-- "1933 Act" means the Securities Act of 1933, as amended. - "1934 Act" means the Securities Exchange Act of 1934, as amended. - "Adviser" means Empowered Funds, LLC dba EA Advisers. - "Angel Oak" means Angel Oak Capital Advisors, LLC, a sub-adviser to the Fund. - "Authorized Participant" means a broker-dealer or other participant in the Continuous Net Settlement System of the National Securities Clearing Corporation (NSCC) or a participant in DTC with access to the DTC system, and who has executed an agreement with the Distributor that governs transactions in the Fund's Creation Units. - "Balancing Amount" means an amount equal to the difference between the NAV of a Creation Unit and the market value of the In-Kind Creation (or Redemption) Basket, used to ensure that the NAV of a Fund Deposit (or Redemption) (other than the Transaction Fee), is identical to the NAV of the Creation Unit being purchased. - "Board" or "Trustees" means the Board of Trustees of the Trust. - "Business Day" means any day on which the Trust is open for business. - "Cash Component" means an amount of cash consisting of a Balancing Amount calculated in connection with creations. - "Cash Redemption Amount" means an amount of cash consisting of a Balancing Amount calculated in connection with redemptions. - "Code" means the Internal Revenue Code of 1986, as amended. - "Creation Unit" means an aggregation of 10,000 Shares. that the Fund issues and redeems on a continuous basis at NAV.
-Shares will not be issued or redeemed except in Creation Units. - "Distributor" means Quasar Distributors, LLC. - "Dodd-Frank Act" means the Dodd-Frank Wall Street Reform and Consumer Protection Act. - "DTC" means the Depository Trust Company. - "Exchange" means New York Stock Exchange. - "ETF" means an exchange-traded fund. - "FINRA" means the Financial Industry Regulatory Authority. - "Fund" means each series of the Trust described in this SAI: Strive Total Return Bond ETF and Strive Enhanced Income Short Maturity ETF. - "Fund Deposit" means the In-Kind Creation Basket and Cash Component necessary to purchase a Creation Unit from a Fund. - "Fund Redemption" means the In-Kind Redemption Basket and Cash Redemption Amount received in connection with the redemption of a Creation Unit.
+- "1933 Act" means the Securities Act of 1933, as amended. - "1934 Act" means the Securities Exchange Act of 1934, as amended. - "Adviser" means Empowered Funds, LLC dba EA Advisers. - "Angel Oak" means Angel Oak Capital Advisors, LLC, a sub-adviser to the Fund. - "Authorized Participant" means a broker-dealer or other participant in the Continuous Net Settlement System of the National Securities Clearing Corporation (NSCC) or a participant in DTC with access to the DTC system, and who has executed an agreement with the Distributor that governs transactions in the Funds' Creation Units. - "Balancing Amount" means an amount equal to the difference between the NAV of a Creation Unit and the market value of the In-Kind Creation (or Redemption) Basket, used to ensure that the NAV of a Fund Deposit (or Redemption) (other than the Transaction Fee), is identical to the NAV of the Creation Unit being purchased. - "Board" or "Trustees" means the Board of Trustees of the Trust. - "Business Day" means any day on which the Trust is open for business. - "Cash Component" means an amount of cash consisting of a Balancing Amount calculated in connection with creations. - "Cash Redemption Amount" means an amount of cash consisting of a Balancing Amount calculated in connection with redemptions. - "Code" means the Internal Revenue Code of 1986, as amended. - "Creation Unit" means an aggregation of a specified number of Shares that each Fund issues and redeems on a continuous basis at NAV. - "Distributor" means Quasar Distributors, LLC. - "Dodd-Frank Act" means the Dodd-Frank Wall Street Reform and Consumer Protection Act. - "DTC" means the Depository Trust Company. - "Exchange" means the New York Stock Exchange. - "ETF" means an exchange-traded fund. - "FINRA" means the Financial Industry Regulatory Authority. - "Fund" means each series of the Trust described in this SAI: Strive Total Return Bond ETF and Strive Enhanced Income Short Maturity ETF. - "Fund Deposit" means the In-Kind Creation Basket and Cash Component necessary to purchase a Creation Unit from a Fund. - "Fund Redemption" means the In-Kind Redemption Basket and Cash Redemption Amount received in connection with the redemption of a Creation Unit. - "In-Kind Creation Basket" means the basket of securities to be deposited to purchase Creation Units of a Fund. - "In-Kind Redemption Basket" means the basket of securities a shareholder will receive upon redemption of a Creation Unit. - "Investment Company Act" or "1940 Act" means the Investment Company Act of 1940, as amended. - "IRS" means the Internal Revenue Service. - "NAV" means the net asset value of a Fund.

-- "In-Kind Creation Basket" means the basket of securities to be deposited to purchase Creation Units of a Fund. - "In-Kind Redemption Basket" means the basket of securities a shareholder will receive upon redemption of a Creation Unit. - "Investment Company Act" or "1940 Act" means the Investment Company Act of 1940, as amended. - "IRS" means the Internal Revenue Service. - "NAV" means the net asset value of a Fund. - "NSCC" means the National Securities Clearing Corporation. - "NYSE" means the New York Stock Exchange, Inc. - "Prospectus" means the Fund's Prospectus, dated August 4, 2023, as amended and supplemented from time to time. - "SAI" means this Statement of Additional Information, dated August 4, 2023, as amended and supplemented from time to time. - "SEC" means the United States Securities and Exchange Commission. - "Shares" means the shares of a Fund. - "Strive" means Strive Asset Management, LLC, a sub-adviser to the Fund. - "Transaction Fee" is a fee that may be imposed to compensate the Trust or its custodian for costs incurred in connection with transactions for Creation Units.
+- "NSCC" means the National Securities Clearing Corporation. - "NYSE" means the New York Stock Exchange, Inc. - "Prospectus" means the Funds' Prospectus, dated November 30, 2024, as amended and supplemented from time to time. - "SAI" means this Statement of Additional Information, dated November 30, 2024, as amended and supplemented from time to time. - "SEC" means the United States Securities and Exchange Commission. - "Shares" means the shares of a Fund. - "Strive" means Strive Asset Management, LLC, a sub-adviser to the Fund. - "Sub-Advisers" means Angel Oak and Strive. - "Transaction Fee" is a fee that may be imposed to compensate the Trust or its custodian for costs incurred in connection with transactions for Creation Units.
 The Transaction Fee, when applicable, is comprised of a flat (or standard) fee and may include a variable fee.
-For the Transaction Fees applicable to the Fund, see "Transaction Fees" in this SAI. - "Trust" means the EA Series Trust, a Delaware statutory trust. - "Underlying Funds" means the other funds or ETFs in which the Funds may invest.
+For the Transaction Fees applicable to each Fund, see "Transaction Fees" in this SAI. - "Trust" means the EA Series Trust (formerly known as Alpha Architect ETF Trust), a Delaware statutory trust. - "Underlying Funds" means the other funds or ETFs in which the Funds may invest.